PDOK/request-debug-endpoint/README.md

 # request debug endpoint

-This is a simple golang application that will log all incoming requests
+This is a simple golang application that will log and reflect all incoming requests

 ## What will it do